 - Scholarships are intended for master’s level studies in Sweden

-- Check the list of eligible master programmes, selected among the Swedish universities/university colleges.
+- Check the list of eligible master programmes for the academic year

 - The list includes the majority of the master programmes presented at University Admissions.